aliemteam/aliemcards/cards/when-avoid-tramadol.md

 ---

-title: When to Avoid Tramadol
+title: 'When to Avoid Tramadol'
-collection:
-  - Toxicology
-tags: tramadol,
 authors:
-  - Jill Logan, PharmD
+    - 'Jill Logan, PharmD'
-updated:
+created: 2014/01/06
+updates:
     - 2014/01/06
+categories:
+    - Toxicology
+drugs: 'tramadol,'

 ---

 # Tramadol: When to avoid it